Don't Guess it, Test it!

 Before we go much further, you should make sure you know what frame mode is in the DevTools timeline.
 Essentially it shows you the work that Chrome is having to do to run your app, and it handily includes a line marking 60fps.
 If your bars are going above that line, you’re busting your budget and your app is going to feel clunky.
 There’s a Chromium Blog post about frame mode, so check that out if you’ve never heard of it before.

-Cerberus is a three-headed dog (a mythological one, don’t freak out) and is as mean as you can imagine.
-That fits our view of things here, since performance is a three-headed topic that will bite you in the rear end if you make it mad.
-Mind you, he guards the Underworld… Hmm… OK, let’s park that overstretched analogy right there, and take a look at the three bits of performance we’re interested in: Network, Compute and Render.
+Cerberus is a three-headed dog (a mythological one, don’t panic) and is as mean as you can imagine.
+That fits our view of things here, since performance is a awesome three-headed topic that will bite you in the rear end if you make it mad.
+Mind you, he guards the Underworld… Okay, let’s park that overstretched analogy right there, and take a look at the three bits of performance we’re interested in: Network, Compute and Render.

 60% of web traffic is images.
 That’s a huge amount of data.
 Your users have to pay to download it if they’re on a metered data plan each month (most users in the UK, as one example, are capped somewhere around the 1GB mark on mobile) and chances are your hosting is metered as well: you pay for users downloading files.
 As such you may want to look at the format in which you’re serving your images.
 WebP currently offers huge file size savings when compared to the equivalent quality (that quality bit’s important; you can always beat a codec by lowering your quality in another!)
 JPEG or PNG.
 If you run your own servers you could do much worse than looking at mod_pagespeed, since that magically optimizes your site on the fly, minimizing and re-encoding assets.